Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Calculation

 The path integral on the domain $\calC_{\PT}$ in \eqref{eq:domain-PT}, however, is difficult to solve analytically using standard large-$N$ techniques, because there are an infinite number of sharp kinks in the domain $\calC_{\PT}$, with one kink at $\chi(x)=0$ for every point $x$ in spacetime.
 These kinks can be managed straightforwardly in a lattice calculation (and the $N=1$ lattice calculation in 3+1D was done in \cite{Romatschke:2023sce} and in 1D in \cite{Lawrence:2023woz}), but on the lattice the path integral \eqref{eq:part-func-neg-coup} with $\calC_-=\calC_{\PT}$ from \eqref{eq:domain-PT} has a sign problem, so the calculation is difficult to scale to $N$ components.

 One could consider a domain $\calC_{\PT}$ without kinks by generalizing the hyperbola $\phi(x)=-2\ii\sqrt{1+\ii\chi(x)}$ for $\chi(x)\in\mathbb{R}$ in \cite{Bender:2006wt,Jones:2006qs} to $N$-component scalar fields, but it is unclear how to do this.
 One such generalization to $N$ components for the 1D theory was done in \cite{Bender:2013mpa} by letting the radial coordinate live on this complex hyperbola, i.e. $\vec{\phi}^{\,2}(x)=-4\big(1+\ii \chi(x)\big)$ for $\chi(x)\in\mathbb{R}$, but this generalization gives an unbounded Hamiltonian spectrum and thus an unbounded partition function in 1D once angular momentum is considered\footnote{The interested reader can check this by including the angular momentum quantum number $\ell$ in the radial Schr\"odinger equation and finding the Hermitian Hamiltonian which is equivalent to the $\PT$-symmetric non-Hermitian Hamiltonian along the lines of \cite{Jones:2006qs,Bender:2006wt,Bender:2013mpa}.}; it likewise gives an unbounded path integral in 3+1D.
 Another parametrization in the literature, $\phi_i(x)=-2\ii\sqrt{c_i+\ii\chi_i(x)}$ \cite{Ogilvie:2008tu}, also gives an unbounded path integral upon closer inspection because there is a flat direction $\chi_i-\chi_{j}$ for $i\neq j$ in the potential.
+The prior work of Ogilvie and Meisinger on the negative-coupling $\textrm{O}(N)$ model had suggested such a parametrization, missing the fact that it is ill-behaved.
+Nevertheless, those authors called for ``a detailed understanding of the contours used in functional integration'' \cite{Ogilvie:2008tu} and so I have taken steps to be more careful here.
+As a new result, I propose that the parametrization \eqref{eq:domain-PT} is actually more appropriate.
+It seems that the kinks are unavoidable.

 There is an alternative choice for the domain $\calC_-$ that gets rid of most of these kinks by only forcing one component of the Fourier zero mode of the scalar field to live on the half-lines at $-\pi/4$, $-3\pi/4$ in the lower half of the complex plane.
 Let $\vec{\phi}(x)=\vec{\phi}_0+\vec{\phi}'(x)$, where $\vec{\phi}_0$ is the zero mode of the scalar field and $\vec{\phi}'$ contains all the non-zero modes.
 Then the domain $\calC_-$ can be parametrized in terms of the real-valued fields $\chi(x)=\chi_0+\chi'(x)\in\mathbb{R}$ and $\vec{\eta}(x)\in\mathbb{R}^{\Nmin}$ as